kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image076.png)

-Next, we will edit the third mapping, i.e., the one to "ftpReadZippedHDLFile".
+Next, we will edit the third mapping: the one to "ftpReadZippedHDLFile".
 Click on the corresponding pen icon.

 ![](images/300/RC_image078.png)